yasirbhutta/yasirbhutta.github.io/ms-powerpoint/docs/basics.md

 - Explain the difference between entrance and exit animations.
 - What are some alternatives to PowerPoint?
 - Explain the difference between "Save" and "Save As."
+- What is a PowerPoint template and how can you use it?
+- What are placeholders and how are they helpful?
 - What is the shortcut for ending a slideshow?
 - What is the shortcut for start a slideshow?